-Lane boundaries are merely “suggestions”.
+Lane boundaries are merely “suggestions.”

 If we ever return to Turin, I think we’ll take a train.

-This was the case in Aosta, where our map directed us to take a turn which ultimately sent us through a long tunnel (and Europe has some really long tunnels!), forcing us to drive about 20 minutes out of our way.
+This was the case in Aosta, where our navigation directed us to take a turn which sent us through a long tunnel – and Europe has some really long tunnels.
+The mistake forced us to drive about 20 minutes out of our way, one way.
 Once you’re in a tunnel, you pretty much have to follow it to the other end, even if it’s miles out of your way.

-Prior to that, the alternative option was to drive over the Great St. Bernard Pass – at an elevation of over 8000 feet, it’s not surprising that this route is only open part of the year, weather permitting.
+Prior to that, the only option was to drive over the Great St. Bernard Pass.
+At an elevation of over 8000 feet, this route – which is still in use – is only open part of the year, weather permitting.
 Half of the year it’s buried under snow.

-Considering the hefty price tag of 27 chf to pass one way through the tunnel for just the two of us in a small car.
-We probably would’ve opted to bypass it in favor of driving over the pass had it not still been closed because of snow.
+We paid the hefty price of 27 CHF to pass one way through the tunnel for just the two of us in a small car.
+We probably would’ve opted to bypass it in favor of driving over the pass, but the pass was still closed because of snow.
 We were there in April.

-As we drove the last couple of hours home, we more fully appreciated the glorious toll-free Swiss highways, the beauty of a perfect sunset over Lac Léman, cows and chalets on every hillside, and the earthy smell of our small forest when we pulled into our driveway.
+As we drove the last couple of hours home, we more fully appreciated the glorious toll-free Swiss highways, the beauty of a perfect sunset over Lake Geneva, cows and chalets on every hillside, and the earthy smell of our small forest when we pulled into our driveway.

 It was a wonderful trip, but it was so, so good to be home.